Illegal Immigration in the UK – Facts and Solutions

 Fact: Hiring an illegal immigrant is a dangerous move for a business

-As the government works to fulfil their mandate of cracking down on illegal immigration, they are imposing much stricter actions against businesses found to be employing illegal workers.
+As the government works to fulfil their mandate of cracking down on illegal immigration UK, they are imposing much stricter actions against businesses found to be employing illegal workers.
 Most companies who have been found to be employing illegal migrants have not intentionally set out to break immigration laws.
 Non-compliance is normally caused by employers not having the HR policies and procedures in place to ensure they can meet their Sponsor Licence duties and responsibilities.

 The consequences for an organisation caught employing illegal workers can include unlimited fines, criminal charges, prison sentences, public record of illegal actions, loss of licences and permits, and removal of company directors.